JakovTomasic/no-headache.nix/README.md

 This command will create symlink to nix store named `result` in the current directory (the `result` is practically a new created directory).
 You can leave that symlink.
 You'll never need to use it directly, but you may if curious.
 The result directory contains all built outputs with all configurations and executable files.
 All executable files are located in `result/bin/` directory.
-Every time the VMs are built, the results symlink is overwritten with the new results.
+Every time the VMs are built, the result symlink is overwritten with the new results.

 Build outputs persist in the nix store even after you delete the result symlink.
 See [Storage cleanup](#storage-cleanup) section for how to remove old files.
 That means you can have and use multiple results.
 E.g. you can:
 - build VM from `configs1.nix`.
-The `results` symlink will be created
+The `result` symlink will be created
-- rename it to results1 so it doesn't get overwritten (run `mv results results1`)
+- rename it to result1 so it doesn't get overwritten (run `mv result result1`)
 - build VM again, but use `configs2.nix`
-- optionally, rename new results, too.
-For consistency (`mv results results2`)
+- optionally, rename new result, too.
+For consistency (`mv result result2`)
-- you now have two results symlink directories.
+- you now have two result symlink directories.
 Each for separate configs.

 ### Running VMs